thedavekwon/cardinal/README.md

 In the future, we'd like to implement:

-* More fully-featured Spotify module with refresh token implementation
+* More fully-featured Spotify module with refresh token implementation and Get Audio Features, which would improve automated track sorting based on BPM.
 * Classification modules for identifying which tracks from the user's library are most effective at keeping pace with the exercise
 * Machine learning module for adapting exercises across sessions of the app, as their body responds differently to running
 * Fleshed-out data visualization tools for user activity, including pedometer and distance traveled